Q: Do You Use the Blog as a source of any kind of income?

 Q: How broad is the readership for the blog?

-A: I can't answer that exactly, but I can say that the blog has had over 300,000 visits during its two and 1/2 years.
-My blog stats indicate people from over 65 different nations around the world have visited.
+A: I can't answer that exactly, but I can say that the blog has had over 600,000 visits during its five plus years.
+My Blogger.com stats indicate people from over 150 different nations around the world have visited.
 I get emails from readers that let me know some very well known people do read the blog.
-I often allow leading experts and officials cited here to review blog articles before publication to improve accuracy so I know they read those blog articles.
+I have allowed some leading experts and officials cited here to review blog articles before publication to improve accuracy so I know they read those blog articles.
+Some have told me this blog provides a good public service and is needed.

 In addition, some of the articles on the blog have been published on other sites and viewed by many more thousands of people there.
 I don't mind any site using articles from the blog.
 I do ask that they not change the original text in the articles.
 And if they link back to the blog here, that is appreciated.
-But my primary goal is to get quality information to the public at no cost to them.
+But my primary goal is to get the best quality information I can to the public at no cost to them.
 The more people who know about the blog, the better I can do that.
+All help along those lines is greatly appreciated.

 Q: How do you select the sources and experts featured on the blog?

 A: I actually devote a lot of time and thought to that.
 This blog is attempting to attract the interest of the average person who probably is not going to think much about monetary system change or how it might impact their life.
 That's understandable since the topic can be confusing and complex at times.
 My goal is to try and use sources most people know and recognize and a select group of experts who have strong credentials.
 I can't expect someone to listen to "unknown sources" or put a lot of weight on my opinions because I am just an average person myself.
-There are many other good sources and experts out there, but I try to carefully choose those that I think most people can relate to and will recognize.
+There are many other good sources and experts out there beside those I feature, but I try to carefully choose those that I think most people can relate to and will recognize.
 At its best, this blog serves as a marketplace of ideas where readers can compare alternative credible views on the future of the monetary system with respect given to a variety of credible views.
-Here is an example of a blog post that does this.
+The marketplace of ideas page linked just above is the result of a lot of time and effort to research various proposals and obtain direct quotes from the experts involved with the proposals for readers here.
+I don't know of another resource like this available on the internet.
+Also, it has been a privilege for me to meet (by email) the experts who have provided input for articles here.
+They have been beyond kind and helpful.

 Q: Do you think the world is going to suffer through a global crisis or collapse?